In the Kimberley, the Montgomery Reef Rides With the Tide

 While Montgomery Reef’s ecosystem can survive the large tidal ranges of the region, it is, like all coral, particularly sensitive to changes in light and temperature that can cause bleaching.
 This was a reality four years ago while McQuillan was working in the region.
 “I was under the impression that Montgomery Reef was so isolated and remote, so special that it would never be influenced by anything,” she admits sadly.
 “You can imagine how disappointed I was to see the soft leather corals bleached.”

 Whether affected by climate change or the periodic warming of ocean waters due to El Niño, some corals can recover after bleaching.
 But many also die, resulting in a loss of habitat for those marine critters living and feeding around it.
 “At that time we had an El Niño year, and 80 percent of the world’s coral reefs had been bleached,” McQuillan recalls.

-As I listen to Expedition Team members talk so passionately about Montgomery Reef, I am increasingly aware of how much of a privilege it is to witness such a unique and diverse marine habitat first-hand.
-And observing it in person serves to raise awareness about just how fragile it is.
+As I listen to Expedition Team members talk so passionately about this place, I am increasingly aware of how much of a privilege it is to witness such a unique and diverse marine habitat first-hand.
+And observing it in person on Montgomery Reef day tours with Silversea serves to raise awareness about just how fragile it is.